yankailab/OpenKAI/docs/3D/ImGUIviewer.md

-# Dear ImGui 3D Viewer
+# Dear ImGui selectable octree grid viewer

-`_ImGUIviewer` is a lightweight viewer module for OpenKAI 3D geometry streams.
+`_ImGUIselectableOctGrid` is a lightweight viewer module for OpenKAI 3D geometry streams.
 It derives from `_GeometryViewerBase`, reads geometry through `_GeometryBase::get()` point/line ring buffers and `_SelectableOctGrid::get(OCTGRID_CELLS*)` cell snapshots, and renders through Dear ImGui without using Open3D viewer APIs.

+The viewer lives in `src/UI/Viewer/ImGUI/`: `_ImGUIselectableOctGrid.*` implements the module, `ImGUIbackend.*` handles the window/input backend, and `ImGUIglRenderer.*` renders its geometry with OpenGL.
+Its name matches the `_SelectableOctGrid` backend module and the browser viewer `_WebSelectableOctGrid`.

 ## Dear ImGui Install